JetBrains/amper/docs/Documentation.md

     homepage: ...
 ```

-### Multi-platform configuration
+### Multiplatform configuration

 `dependencies:` and `setting:` sections could be specialized for each platform using the `@platform`-qualifier.
-An example of multi-platform library with some common and platform-specific code:
+An example of multiplatform library with some common and platform-specific code:
 ```yaml
 product:
   type: lib